 - Researching speech-related policies at public universities to assist advocacy and potential litigation efforts;

 - Researching and writing memoranda about recent developments in First Amendment, administrative, contract, and constitutional law;

 - Assisting FIRE’s Individual Rights Defense Program with cases involving civil liberties violations at colleges and universities across the country;

 - Assisting FIRE’s Legislative and Policy Program with research related to both state and federal legislative proposals;

 - Assisting FIRE’s Policy Reform Project with research, writing, and analysis regarding student and faculty rights, including the freedoms of association, speech, conscience, and religion.

-Collaborative opportunities for publication are available, and FIRE staff attorneys will assist in the creation of a writing sample.
+Collaborative opportunities for publication are available.
 Legal interns will participate in academic seminars with FIRE’s leadership and other experts on civil liberties.

 FIRE considers applications for legal internships on a rolling basis.
 A legal intern is eligible for funding from FIRE if either (a) their institution and/or public interest student organization does not provide grants for summer public interest work, or (b) the intern has unsuccessfully applied for such a grant.
 Pursuit of independent funding or other fellowships is also strongly encouraged.

-Interested students should email a cover letter, résumé, and writing sample (maximum five pages) to Susan Kruth, Senior Program Manager, Legal and Public Advocacy, at firstname.lastname@example.org.
+Interested students should email a cover letter, résumé, and writing sample (maximum five pages) to Susan Kruth, Director of Procedural Advocacy, at email@example.com.